joshuajhun/rails_conf_webpacker/README.md

 ## Setup

-To setup up this repo they're are a couple of prequisits.
+To setup up this repo they're are a couple of prerequisite.

 * Ruby 2.2+
 * Rails 4.2+ (If you're on 5.1 it's even better!)